German Aircraft Great War Development - Enhanced Edition

 German strengths — integrated structure/engine design, semi‑monocoque craftsmanship, and unit doctrine — met Allied strengths in production volume, diverse supplier bases, and resilient logistics.
 When Allied numerical mass combined with competitive types (S.E.5a, SPAD XIII) and improving tactics, the balance shifted.
 The late‑war Fokker D.VII restored qualitative edge but could not overcome systemic constraints.

-Fokker D.VII: Late‑War Apex
+Fokker D.VII: Late‑War Apex and Fate

 The D.VII's thick‑section, high‑lift wing provided benign stall and strong vertical performance.
 With the BMW IIIa at altitude, climb and sustained turn were exceptional.
 Structural simplicity aided production and field repair.
 The Armistice's specific clause demanding D.VII surrender reflected its reputation — a rare acknowledgement of a type's battlefield significance in a diplomatic instrument.